-We sort currencies into portfolios by countries’ consumption growth over the past year.
-The excess return of the highest-consumption-growth currency portfolio over the portfolio of lowest-consumption-growth currencies is positive on average, compensating investors for large negative returns during world-wide downturns.
-This return – our consumption carry factor – prices the cross-section of portfolio-sorted and of bilateral currency returns.
-Our results rest on minimal theoretical restrictions but can be interpreted in a habit formation model: sorting currencies on past consumption growth approximates sorting countries based on risk aversion and low (high) risk-aversion currencies depreciate (appreciate) in times of global turmoil.
+We sort currencies into portfolios by countries’ past consumption growth.
+The excess return of the highest- over the lowest-consumption-growth portfolio – our consumption carry factor – compensates for negative returns during world-wide downturns and prices the cross-section of portfolio-sorted and of bilateral currency returns.
+Empirically, sorting currencies on consumption growth is very similar to sorting currencies on interest rates.
+We interpret these stylized facts in a habit formation model: sorting currencies on past consumption growth approximates sorting on risk aversion.
+Low (high) risk-aversion currencies have high (low) interest rates and depreciate (appreciate) in times of global turmoil.

 | selected citations These citations are derived from selected sources.
 This is an alternative to the "Influence" indicator, which also reflects the overall/total impact of an article in the research community at large, based on the underlying citation network (diachronically). | 4 | |